I'm Sad My Child Moved Out — Here's How I'm Coping

 5. Celebrate your success.

-I have created and raised a human being who is so resourceful, well balanced and comfortable with who they are they are able to fly out into the world, confident they have they skills they need to thrive.
-How awesome am I?
+It's important to remember that if your child has moved out, it's likely because you have done your job as a parent right.
+I have created and raised a human being who is so resourceful, well balanced, and comfortable with who they are, they are able to fly out into the world.
+I am confident they have the skills they need to thrive, and that's no small feat.

 6. Communicate and plan.